top of page

 • 4 min read

-When utilities, municipalities, contractors, and industrial customers need temporary odorization, natural gas pipeline commissioning, or distribution system odorization support, the equipment used in the field can make a major difference.
+When utilities, municipalities, contractors, and industrial customers need temporary odorization, natural gas pipeline commissioning, or distribution system odorization support, the equipment used in the field can make a significant difference.
 A good odorization setup should be safe to transport, quick to deploy, easy to access, and reliable once it is on site.

 At Burgess Pipeline Services, we use a portable odorizer transported in a service truck bed and deployed with a hydraulic liftgate.
-This setup gives our team the mobility of a standard service truck while avoiding many of the transportation and jobsite challenges associated with a trailer odorizer.
+This setup gives our team the mobility of a standard service truck while avoiding many of the transportation and job site challenges associated with a trailer odorizer.
+For many natural gas distribution, temporary gas, and commissioning projects, this provides a safer and more efficient field solution.

 Portable Natural Gas Odorization Without the Trailer

+A trailer odorizer can be useful for certain long-term or high-capacity applications.
+However, towing a trailer adds additional transportation risks and operational complexity.
 A truck-bed-transported odorizer removes the trailer from the operation entirely.
 During transport, the odorizer is secured in the truck bed and kept within the truck’s rated capacity.
 Once the truck arrives on site, the unit is safely lowered using a hydraulic liftgate and positioned for operation.

 This gives customers the benefit of a portable odorization system without the added challenges of towing and staging a trailer.